Close

 The lodge has an honesty fridge (cash only) which stocks local beers, gin, water, kombucha, diet coke, cheese, crackers, venison salami and chorizo, oat bars and crisps.

-Wine will be served with dinner, but there will also be an opportunity to stop at a local shop on the first day to purchase any other alcoholic drinks and snacks you would like during your stay.
+There will also be an opportunity to stop at a local shop on the first day to purchase any other alcoholic drinks and snacks you would like during your stay.

 Inclusions Read More

-• 5 nights accommodation in a welcoming lodge accommodation
+• 5 nights accommodation in a welcoming lodge accommodation.

-• The services of an experienced and knowledgeable guide/driver throughout
+• The services of an experienced and knowledgeable guide/driver throughout.

-• All transport throughout the trip starting and finishing in Kingussie
+• All transport throughout the trip, starting and finishing in Kingussie.

 Travel - Arrival and Departure Read More